cozy/cozy-stack/docs/sharing.md

 Yes, in the permissions you obtained before there is a field called `source_id`.
 The value of that field is the id of the sharing document the permission was extracted from.

-Having its id you can fetch it and get all the information you need.
+Having its id, you can fetch it and get all the information you need.

-#### Could you remind us the different types of sharings?
+#### Could you remind me the different types of sharings?

 * _One-shot_: the documents are sent to the recipients and that's it.
 No updates, no nothing.
 It's as if you gave them a copy of the data on a usb key.
 * _Master-slave_: updates you make on the documents are propagated to the recipients.
 The recipients can only consult as everything they do will not be propagated back.